 For my test rig, I added a modparam statement to define the “ca_list” parameter.
-This defines the path to a file containing the CA’s certificate – again this was a .pem file.
+This defines the path to a file containing the CA’s certificate or a certificate chain – again this was a .pem file.
 You may need this for commercially issued certs too.

 My settings for certificate verification requirements were fairly easy-going, as follows: